Gurubux/interview-prep-ml-ai/company_specific/Deloitte/README.md

 - Able to apply data science principles through a business lens.
 - Experience delivery data science for financial industry or large/complex organisations.

+### 1.1 "Explain SHAP to a non-technical partner in 60 seconds with a finance example."

+**Answer (60-second partner-friendly):**

+> “In Railofy, we built a model that predicts whether a train ticket will get confirmed.
+Each day, about 10,000 PNRs go through the system and the prediction feeds directly into the pricing of insurance.
+The risk for us was *false positives* — if the model said a ticket was highly likely to confirm but it didn’t, the company had to pay out, which hit our bottom line.
+>
+> To build trust in the model, we used SHAP — a tool that explains predictions in simple terms.
+Think of it like an itemised bill: for each ticket, SHAP shows how much each factor — such as travel date, route, or waitlist position — pushed the prediction up or down.
+We presented this visually on dashboards with “what-if” sliders, so leaders could test scenarios and see how changing one factor, like route, affected the outcome.
+>
+> This helped our COO and CPO see whether a ‘false positive’ was due to a rare situation the model couldn’t yet handle, or whether we needed to tighten thresholds.
+As a result, we introduced a risk-mitigation model that adjusted probability cut-offs, reducing losses while keeping transparency high.”

+---

+⚡ Why this works:

+* Uses **finance language**: “bottom line,” “payout,” “thresholds,” “risk mitigation.”
+* Explains SHAP as an **itemised bill** → easy metaphor.
+* Anchors in **business impact**: model trust + financial protection.
+* Stays under \~200 words (\~55–60 seconds when spoken).

+---

 # 2. WHAT I HAVE TO PREPARE
 ## 2.1 Azure
 ## 2.2 Mathematics, Pprobability, and Statistics.